 If you aren’t sure what to look for in a driver safety course, then make sure to keep an eye out for these thirteen elements.
 While you’re looking at safety courses, you might also want to look at more specialized programs.

-For example, we offer a transportation safety awareness program trains fleet drivers to handle and transport hazardous material.
+For example, we offer a transportation safety awareness program that trains fleet drivers to handle and transport hazardous material.
 Taking one of these classes can allow your fleet to take on a greater number of jobs.

 2. Set a Standard for Your Employees